The Aspiring Solopreneur

 Carly Ries:

 Who doesn't love a good comeback story?
 Our guest, Matt Theriault, made 1,000,000, lost it all, and then rebuilt his wealth from scratch, emerging stronger and more resilient than ever.
 In this episode, he opens up about the challenges he faced as a solopreneur in the early days of building his real estate empire and reveals the mindset shifts that kept him going while things got tough.
 Whether you're looking to bounce back or take your business to the next level, this episode is packed with insights and strategies tailored just for you.
-We cover topics like where people should begin if they're looking for passive income streams, even if they don't have a lot of capital.
+We cover topics like where people should begin if they're looking for passive income streams, even if they don't have a lot of capital, mindset shifts that are necessary for solopreneurs to build a successful business, how to balance growing your business while maintaining flexibility and independence, how to approach marketing and networking as a solopreneur, strategies for creating systems that allow for growth without losing control, as well as managing the ups and downs of cash flow and advice for solopreneurs dealing with inconsistent income.

 Carly Ries:

-Mindset shifts that are necessary for solopreneurs to build a successful business.
-How to balance growing your business while maintaining flexibility and independence, how to approach marketing and networking as a solopreneur, strategies for creating systems that allow for growth without losing control, as well as managing the ups and downs of cash flow and advice for solopreneurs dealing with inconsistent income.
 If you think that's a lot, we cover that and so much more, so be sure to tune in.
-You're listening to the aspiring solopreneur, the podcast for those just taking the bold step or even just thinking about taking that step into the world of solo entrepreneurship.
-My name is Carly Rees, and my co host Joe Rando and I are your guides to navigating this crazy but awesome journey as a company of 1.
+You're listening to The Aspiring Solopreneur, the podcast for those just taking the bold step or even just thinking about taking that step into the world of solo entrepreneurship.
+My name is Carly Ries, and my co host Joe Rando and I are your guides to navigating this crazy but awesome journey as a company of 1.
+We take pride in being part of LifeStarr, a digital hub dedicated to all aspects of solopreneurship that has empowered and educated countless solopreneurs looking to build a business that resonates with their life's ambitions.
+We help people work to live, not live to work.

 Carly Ries:

-We take pride in being part of Lifestar, a digital hub dedicated to all aspects of solopreneurship that has empowered and educated countless solopreneurs looking to build a business that resonates with their life's ambitions.
-We help people work to live, not live to work.
 And if you're looking for a get rich quick scheme, this is not the show for you.
 So if you're eager to gain valuable insights from industry experts on running a business the right way the first time around, or want to learn from the missteps of solopreneurs who've paved the way before you, then stick around.
 We've got your back because flying solo in business doesn't mean you're alone.
+Okay.
+So, Matt, no pressure, but we were talking offline about you having a larger than life personality, at least on, in the interwebs.

 Carly Ries: